 The Public Affairs Section of the U.S. Embassy in Chad is pleased to announce the annual competition for the Fulbright Foreign Student Program.
-This is the largest Fulbright program with Africa, primarily designed to strengthen African universities through higher degree training.
-Qualified candidates from other educational, cultural and professional institutions may also apply.
+This is the largest Fulbright program with the African continent, primarily designed to strengthen African universities through higher degree training.
+Qualified candidates from other educational, cultural, and professional institutions may also apply.
 Recent graduates, especially women, are encouraged to apply.
 Although candidates for PhD programs may apply, priority will be given to candidates for Master’s programs.

 Good candidates with limited English proficiency may be considered for the Fulbright Long-Term English (LTE) Program.
-LTE Fellows will receive up to 8 months English language training prior to their academic programs.
+LTE Fellows will receive up to 8 months English language training prior to their academic programs beginning either January 2022 or March 2022.
+Candidates must be seeking a Master’s degree in their current field.
+Individuals seeking Ph.D., MBA, Law, or non-degree programs are not eligible for the LTE component.
+Applicants in the fields or sub-fields of English, TEFL, and Linguistics must have a minimum TOEFL score of 65 to apply for LTE.

 Successful candidates will be funded for a maximum of two years.
 All awards are contingent upon approval by the Fulbright Scholarship Board, availability of funds, and successful academic placement.